grantek/minisynth32/build-guide.md

 base with a plastic clip.
 The clip is intended to be used with foam mounting tape to add some soft pressure to keep the board in place.
-If you're not using tape or need to adjust the height of the clamp otherwise, open the "mcuclamp.FCStd" model in FreeCAD, and adjust the "hieght of board + padding" field.
+If you're not using tape or need to adjust the height of the clamp otherwise, open the "mcuclamp.FCStd" model in FreeCAD, and adjust the "height of board + padding" field.

 The length of the clamp can also be adjusted to suit different boards.